Republic of Afghanistan (1973–1978): Rise of communism

 After General Daoud's 1973 establishment of the Republic of Afghanistan, members of the People's Democratic Party (PDPA) were given positions in the government.
 In 1976, President Daoud established a seven-year economic plan for the country.
-He started military training programs with India and commenced economic development talks with Iran.
+He started military training programs with India and Egypt, commenced economic development talks with Iran.
 Daoud also turned his attention to oil rich Middle Eastern nations such as Saudi Arabia, Iraq, and Kuwait among others for financial assistance.

-But during Daoud's presidency, relations with the Soviet Union deteriorated.
+During Daoud's presidency, relations with the Soviet Union deteriorated.
 They saw his shift to a more Western-friendly leadership as dangerous, including Daoud's criticism of Cuba's membership in the Non-Aligned Movement and Daoud's expulsion of Soviet military and economic advisers.
 The suppression of political opposition furthermore turned the Soviet-backed PDPA, an important ally in the 1973 coup against the King, against him.

 Daoud in 1978 had achieved little of what he had set out to accomplish.
 The Afghan economy had not made any real progress and the Afghan standard of living had not risen.
 Daoud had also garnered much criticism for his single party constitution in 1977 which alienated him from his political supporters.
+In March 1978, Daoud visited Islamabad and agreed to stop supporting rebel groups in Pakistan, as well as agreeing to expel Pakistani militants in the future.
+He additionally made plans for Afghan military personnel to be trained by the Pakistan Armed Forces.

 When Afghans by 1978 had grown disappointed with the "do nothing" Daoud government, the PDPA government officials alone were identified by some with economic and social reform.
 By this time, the two main factions of the PDPA, previously locked in a power struggle, had reached a fragile agreement for reconciliation.
 Communist-sympathizing army officials were by then already planning a move against the government.
 According to Hafizullah Amin, who became Afghan head of state in 1979, the PDPA had started plotting the coup in 1976, two years before it materialized.